JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 ## Citation

 Refer to this citation to cite this code, data, and paper:
 - Pho, J., Davis, D., Kapp, C., Guerrero, E., Fogel, N., Smith, A. B., Miller-Struttmann, N. (2026).
-Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity. _In press at Biological Conservation_.
+Effects of habitat complexity on urban bee occupancy eclipse those of urbanization and flower diversity. _Biological Conservation_. https://doi.org/10.1016/j.biocon.2026.111936

 ---